url2app/docs/docs/3-cala.md

 `--name <name>`: Set the name of the app (eg `Claude` instead of `claude.ai`)
 `--witdh <int>`: Set the witdh of the app window that will be created.
 (Default `1200`)
 `--height <int>`: Set the height of the app window that will be created.
-(Default `800`)
+(Default `800`) `--icon <path>`: Use a custom .ico file instead of the default / fetched one

 Let's try to personalize [Claude.ai](https://claude.ai):